devongovett/reader/readme.md

 ## What is this?

 Google reader is shutting down.
 A lot of people use it.
 A lot of apps depend on its API.
 This project will be an attempt to create an API compatible replacement so those apps will continue to work by simply changing the API end point.
 I have no plans to build a frontend UI replacement, just the backend API.
+Once we have the Google Reader API working, we may be able to add extensions to it so that apps can add additional features that weren't previously possible.

 ## Tech